willrackley/Workr/README.md

 ![Landing Page](client/src/images/workr_landingPage.jpg)

 ## Goal:
-Workr is an application that can be used for any peron 18 years old or older to either make fast cash by completing a task that someone is looking to complete or look for someone to get a job done.
+Workr is an application that can be used for any person 18 years old or older to either make fast cash by completing a task that someone is looking to complete or look for someone to get a job done.

 ## How it works
 Workr allows the user to post or search for active jobs in the area.

 1. User comes to landing page where they sign up/log in
 2. Upon logging in, they are shown the current jobs that are available based on location
-   - Can have it set to X miles within their current location with option to select a city.
 3. In this same page, there is a link where a user can post a job
    - Inside the post a job page, there is aform where user inputs a description, including:
       - Amount to be paid